‘Shaky and nervous’: WA entrepreneurs face uncertainty after SVB bust

 Even before the bank’s collapse, higher interest rates and a slumping tech sector had taken much of the air out of the venture capital-fueled startup balloon.

 For years, venture capital firms had been “telling their portfolio companies ‘grow, grow, grow, grow, grow, spend the money as fast as you can and grow at all costs,'” says Isaiah Deporto-Plick, a Seattle startup veteran and former SVB employee who currently directs business development at an AI startup, Dory.
-“And then they moved the goalposts.”
+“And then they moved the goal posts.”

-Those moving goalposts were part of a broader market shift that ultimately tripped up both SVB and many of its customers.
+Those moving goal posts were part of a broader market shift that ultimately tripped up both SVB and many of its customers.

 Until early 2022, years of low interest rates had encouraged many investors to seek better returns by, among things, pouring money into the VC, or venture capital, sector.